Far Cry 2: Synopsis

-In the wake of a rebellion against the old government of an unnamed (Central) African nation (commonly abbreviated as UAC), civil war rages between the rebel forces' two political factions, the United Front for Liberation and Labour (UFLL) and the Alliance for Popular Resistance (APR).
+In the wake of a rebellion against the old government of an unnamed African nation, civil war rages between the rebel forces' two political factions, the United Front for Liberation and Labour (UFLL) and the Alliance for Popular Resistance (APR).
 While each claims to represent the people, they are equally brutal and exploitative with the civilian population.
 The situation is being worsened by the Jackal, an arms dealer distributing efficient low-price weapons to both sides in violation of a Joint Signatory Framework designed to stop the conflict escalating.
 The protagonist is one of a mercenary team sent into the country to kill the Jackal.

 The mercenary arrives at a local town, only to succumb to malarial fever.
 The Jackal confronts him with his assumed failure, but does not kill him, leaving the mercenary to be incapacitated during an ambush on the town.
-The mercenary is rescued by members of the one of the factions, and ends up going on missions for both sides in the hope of catching up with the Jackal.
+The mercenary is rescued by members of one of the factions, and ends up going on missions for both sides in the hope of catching up with the Jackal.
 He also meets Reuben Oluwagembi, a journalist covering the conflict, and after aiding him gains access to malarial medicine through the Underground network, which works to save the civilian population from the activities of the UFLL and APR.
 During one mission to assassinate the leader of one side, the mercenary's employer betrays and nearly kills him, only for the Jackal to help him escape.
-Interactions with the Jackal, together with interview tapes that can be found in-game, reveal his disillusionment with the conflict.
+Interactions with the Jackal, together with interview tapes that can be found in-game, reveal both his disillusionment with the conflict and wish to destroy the two factions to protect the civilian population.

 The Jackal eventually confronts the mercenary, proposing they work together to save the civilians, and the mercenary is tasked with killing the UFLL and APR leaders.
 After killing the leaders, the mercenary meets with the Jackal, who reveals the factions are still hunting the civilians to either kill them or trap them in the country.
 He intends to bribe the border guards to let the civilians through while using explosives to prevent the soldiers' pursuit.
 The mercenary is given the choice of detonating the explosives at the cost of his life, or bribing the guards and then committing suicide, with the Jackal taking the other job.
-Post-credit dialogue reveals the country descends into anarchy despite attempted peace talks, Reuben's story is ignored by the press and he begins publishing it on his blog, the Underground is praised for its action saving civilians, the mercenary's fate is left ambiguous and the Jackal's body is never found.
+Post-credit dialogue reveals the country descends into anarchy despite attempted peace talks, Reuben's story is ignored by the press and he begins publishing it on his blog, the Underground is praised for its action saving civilians, and the Jackal's body is never found.